 Flood insurance is not a replaceable coverage.
-Standard homeowners insurance policies do not offer any protection from damage caused by a natural flood, and every home in the United States has at least some risk of flood exposure.
+Standard homeowners insurance policies do not offer any protection from damage caused by a natural flood, and every home in the United States has some level of risk for flood exposure.
 These factors make proper coverage an issue of national concern.

-FEMA maps out areas at high risk of flooding through the use of the 100-year floodplain — also referred to as special flood hazard areas (SFHAs).
-This definition includes all areas that have a 1% chance of flooding in any given year.
+But some homeowners need more coverage than others.
+FEMA maps out areas at high risk of flooding through what it calls the 100-year floodplain — also referred to as special flood hazard areas (SFHAs).
+Homes in this 100-year floodplain have a 1% chance of flooding in any given year.
 While that may not sound like a high level of risk, it becomes substantial when multiplied over several decades.

-A homeowner in the 100-year floodplain runs a 26% risk of seeing at least one flood during the 30-year span of a standard mortgage.
+A homeowner in the 100-year floodplain has a 26% risk of experiencing a flood during the standard 30-year mortgage period.

-This is why mortgage lenders are federally required to make sure borrowers located in an SFHA insure their properties against flooding.
-If you take out a mortgage to purchase a home in a high-risk area, you will need to build the cost of flood insurance into your budget alongside the cost of standard homeowners insurance.
+For that reason, mortgage lenders are federally required to make sure that borrowers located in an SFHA insure their properties against flooding.
+If you take out a mortgage to purchase a home in a high-risk area, you will need to build the cost of flood insurance into your budget, as well as the cost of standard homeowners insurance.

-The cost of flood coverage depends on your location and whether you pick public or private flood insurance.
-On average, a flood insurance policy backed by FEMA's National Flood Insurance Program (NFIP) costs $708 per year.
-However, the average may not tell you much because the prices vary greatly depending on your property and location.
+The cost of flood coverage depends on several factors, including your location and whether you choose public or private flood insurance.
+The average cost for a flood insurance policy backed by FEMA's National Flood Insurance Program (NFIP) is $708 per year.
+However, prices vary greatly depending on your property, location and insurer.

-The cost of flood insurance is connected to the level of risk in each policyholder's case.
-For floods, that risk is approximated through the use of FEMA's flood maps, which place homes in one of several different flood zones.
+The cost of flood insurance is also connected to the level of risk for each policyholder.
+One way insurers determine risk is by using FEMA's flood maps, which place homes in one of several different flood zones.

 What to do if your home is in a high-risk flood zone

-You can look up your property's flood zone designation with FEMA's online mapping tool.
+You can look up your property's flood zone designation by using FEMA's online mapping tool.
 However, the accuracy of FEMA's flood mapping has long been debated by homeowners.
-Many are surprised each year by changes to the map that drive up their flood insurance premiums.
+Many are surprised by annual changes to the map that can influence their flood insurance premiums.